maoweinilsson/PDC-software-web/compilers/python/general.rst

 Python has a very large number of optional packages that can be installed.
 These are accessed using the site-python module.
-If the specific package you need is not installed then contact support.
+If the specific package you need is not installed then `contact support <https://www.pdc.kth.se/about/contact/support-requests>`_.

 You can see which versions of python have site python components using::